 (1D) If of opinion that the recommendation should be given effect, the Governor may, by subsequent proclamation, vary or cancel a former proclamation.

-(1E) Proclamations made pursuant to the provisions of subsection (1B) or (1D), as well as being published in the Gazette shall also, if the Governor thinks fit, be published or made known in such other manner as will, in the opinion of the Governor, afford reasonable opportunity to all persons concerned, to know of the substance of the proclamations.
+(1E) Proclamations made pursuant to subsection (1B) or (1D), as well as being published in the Gazette may also, if the Governor thinks fit, be published or made known in such other manner as will, in the opinion of the Governor, afford reasonable opportunity to all persons concerned, to know of the substance of the proclamations.

-(1F) The powers conferred by this subsection may be exercised from time to time, and notwithstanding the provisions of section 92 of the Public Works Act 1902.
+(1F) The powers and functions conferred by this section may be exercised and performed from time to time, and despite section 92 of the Public Works Act 1902.

-(2A) There is no right of access into or from a section or part of a road subject to control of access except at the places provided pursuant to the provisions of this Act for the purpose.
+(2A) There is no right of access into or from a COA road section except at the places provided pursuant to the provisions of this Act for the purpose.

+(2AA) The Commissioner may grant a right of access in respect of a COA road section to an owner or occupier of land adjoining the road section.

+(2AB) The right of access may be granted subject to such conditions and undertakings as the Commissioner thinks fit having regard to the purposes of the COA road section.

+(2AC) The right of access may be granted for the exclusive use of a person or class of persons as the Commissioner thinks fit having regard to the purposes of the COA road section.

-(2B) Where a right of access between a road section or part of a road not subject to control of access and the land adjoining that section or part is by operation of subsection (2A) extinguished as a result of that section or part being declared to be subject to control of access, any person, the market value of whose estate or interest in that land is depreciated by the extinguishment of the right, is entitled to compensation for the depreciation.
+(2B) Where a right of access between a road section that is not a COA road section and the land adjoining that road section is by operation of subsection (2A) extinguished as a result of that road section becoming a COA road section, any person, the market value of whose estate or interest in that land is depreciated by the extinguishment of the right, is entitled to compensation for the depreciation.

 (2C) The amount of compensation, if any, is a sum equal to the difference between the market value, ascertained on such of the days mentioned in subsection (2D) or (2E) as is applicable, of the estate or interest when the right of access exists and that market value when the right is extinguished, less such amounts, if any, as are taken into account in respect of the matters mentioned in subsection (2J).

-(2D) If the proclamation declaring the section or part of the road to be subject to control of access is published in the Gazette on or before 30 June in any year, the respective values referred to in subsection (2C) are those obtaining on 1 January next preceding the publication.
+(2D) If the proclamation declaring the COA road section is published in the Gazette on or before 30 June in any year, the respective values referred to in subsection (2C) are those obtaining on 1 January next preceding the publication.

-(2E) If the proclamation declaring the section or part of the road to be subject to control of access is published after 30 June in any year, the respective values mentioned in subsection (2C) are those obtaining on 30 June next preceding the publication.
+(2E) If the proclamation declaring the COA road section is published after 30 June in any year, the respective values mentioned in subsection (2C) are those obtaining on 30 June next preceding the publication.

 (2F) The Commissioner may enter into agreements relating to rights of access.